 The decision to remove this section was made following the observation that the old section 18 was unclear: can the owner’s corporation just make the special resolution to exempt themselves from any provision of the UTMA, or is a regulation required that addresses the provisions they wish to exempt themselves from before the self-exemption power can be relied on?
 So far, no regulation had been made to guide this power.

-Noting that the regulatory frameworks for units plans are extremely important, the new approach aims to make it clear that any exemption to the Act must be permitted by regulation only.
+Noting that the regulatory frameworks for units plans are extremely important, the new approach aims to make it clear that an exemption from the Act must be permitted by regulation only.

 How does it work now?

-We will keep an ear to the ground for any regulation that addresses exemptions.
-If you have any further questions about these requirements, or how the broader reform may affect you, please do not hesitate to contact us now.
+If you have any further questions about these requirements, or if you require documents for your small owners corporation, please do not hesitate to contact us now.